egeloen/IvoryGoogleMapBundle/Resources/doc/usage/overlays/marker_image.md

 # Marker image (Equivalent to marker icon & marker shape)

 Markers may define an icon to show in place of the default icon or a shadow to shown in place of the default shadow.
-Defining an icon or a chadow involves setting a number of properties that define the visual behavior of the marker.
+Defining an icon or a shadow involves setting a number of properties that define the visual behavior of the marker.

 ## Build your marker image